Jamaican Bun and Cheese Recipe

 Glaze

-Using a saucepan, dissolve the jam in the water until syrup consistency, then brush over the top of the warm loaf while cooling.
+Using a saucepan, dissolve the jam in the water until a syrup consistency, then brush over the top of the warm loaf while cooling.

 Overview of a pot with guava glaze being whisked on a gas burner.